MyMalcom/malcom-lib-android/README.md

         MalcomApplicationHelper.registerActivityLifecycleCallbacks(this, new MalcomActivityLifecycleCallbacks());

-Thirdly, if your application is targeted for Android version before 4 (API 14), you'll need all your activities extend `MalcomActivity.java`.
+Thirdly, if your application is targeted for Android version before 4 (API 14), you'll need all your activities extending `MalcomActivity.java`.
-We have develop some Activity base classes to allow the use of `FragmentActivity`, `ListActivity` or `PreferenceActivity` but if you want to use other libraries (such ActionbarSherlock) that requires your activities extend too, this is an example about how do that:
+We have developed some Activity base classes to allow the use of `FragmentActivity`, `ListActivity` or `PreferenceActivity` but if you want to use other libraries (such ActionbarSherlock) that requires your activities extend too, this is an example about how do that:

 [Example for the extend of Activity (ActionBarSherlock library)](https://github.com/MyMalcom/malcom-lib-android/wiki/ActivityExtendExample)